dankamongmen/notcurses/doc/man/man3/notcurses_visual.3.md

 **NCBLIT_PIXEL** has some stringent requirements on the type of planes it can be used with; it is usually best to let **ncvisual_render** create the backing plane by providing a **NULL** value for **n**.
-If you must bring your own plane, that plane must not have a resize callback, and must be perfectly sized for the bitmap (i.e. large enough, and not more than a full cell larger in either dimension).
+If you must bring your own plane, it must be perfectly sized for the bitmap (i.e. large enough, and not more than a full cell larger in either dimension--the bitmap, always placed at the origin, must at least partially cover every cell of the plane).
 Using **NCSCALE_STRETCH** means that the second condition will always be met.
 Once a sprixel is blitted to a plane, that plane may not be resized, a resize callback may not be set, the base cell may not be set, and cell methods (including cell blitting) may not be used with it.
 The only way to change the plane's contents is to destroy the plane.
 Notcurses will automatically set the plane's base cell to the null glyph, **NCSTYLE_NONE**, and transparent in both the fore- and background.
 A sprixelated plane may be moved in all three dimensions, duplicated, and reparented.

 Only one bitmap can be blitted onto a plane at a time (but multiple planes with bitmaps may be visible); blitting a second to the same plane will delete